tbrunetti/Rosalind_HPC/getting-started-with-Linux-for-Rosalind.md

 **1. Where Am I?! -- The 'pwd' command**
 --------------------------------------
 When you first log into Rosalind it will automatically place you in your home directory.
+The phrase yourUsername should be replaced with your Rosalind username.
 You can verify this by typing 'pwd', which stands for present working directory on the command prompt as follows:

 ```
 [yourUsername@cubipmlgn01 ~]$ pwd